 Location: Haidian District, Beijing, China

 Established 11 years ago, the US game developer offers entertainment for you and your whole gang.
-The company has been focusing on mobile games for the most used operating systems but also for social medias, such as Facebook.
+The company has been focusing on mobile games for the most used operating systems but also for social media, such as Facebook.
 In 2017 the company reached its peak of success when at any moment there were 57 million games played by their 30 million monthly active users.
 Some of the most famous games at that time were Zynga Poker and Words With Friends 2.

 Even though the top 10 unicorns, in general, are led by men, women are not less entrepreneurial.
 Don’t be fooled by the statistics.
 There are women who are passionate enough to go all the way to winning unicorn status next to their startup’s name.
-Here are some of the many very inspiring examples we can find within the 260 list.
+Here are some of the many very inspiring examples we can find within the 260 lists.

 Melanie Perkins – founder of Canva (Valuation $1 bill)

 Having the simple goal of making people’s life easier when it comes to designing while lacking any kind of similar skills or experience was enough for Melanie Perkins.
-The founder of Canva, the online platform letting you create the design of your desire within minutes.
+The founder of Canva, the online platform lets you create the design of your desire within minutes.
 Perkins is incredibly accomplished, but unicorn status has not stopped her from achieving the goals of her company.
 It’s this attitude that keeps Canva growing in the hierarchal world of unicorns.

 It is important that valuations don’t become the only goal.
 When you’re growing this fast, you need the entire team to focus on things that really matter—and that’s making our users’ lives easier and better.
 But each raise is an opportunity to pause and reflect on how far we’ve come! – Melanie Perkins – founder of Canva